Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 In the late fall of 1990, I was at Dr. Allen’s cleaning [Bhajan’s] room.
 He made me stand up, asked me to twirl around, then he proceeded to put both of his hand on my breast, he squeezed them.
 He turned me around and did the same to my butt.
 I was scared, we were alone.
 I was mortified.
 He said, ‘You are almost ready, and turning out very nicely.'”

 Canter said it was obvious that Bhajan was sleeping with his secretaries.
 “He’d come over in the middle of the night and there’d be only one bed.”
 She was referring to the home of a secretary with whom she stayed.
 “There’s no two ways that he wasn’t haven’t sex with all these women.”
-Canter recalled that one of Bhajan’s most repeated phrases was “A woman’s duty is to be a saint in the kitchen and a hooker in the bedroom.”
+Canter recalled that one of Bhajan’s most repeated phrases was, “A woman’s duty is to be a saint in the kitchen and a hooker in the bedroom.”

 “Rape is always invited, it never happens, a person who is raped is always providing subconsciously the environments and the arrangements.” — Yogi Bhajan, lecture from April 26th, 1978

 Michael Eldan, a long-term kundalini yoga teacher, recounts a time when he heard Bhajan having sex with a secretary.
-He said it wasn’t Pamela Sarah Dyson.
+He said it wasn’t Pamela Sahara Dyson.
 Eldan along with three others were assigned to guard Bhajan’s cabin, where his secretary also stayed during a yoga retreat in Loches, France.
 As they walked around the cabin they heard loud orgasmic and sexual noises.
 “It was clearly obvious to anyone what was going on,” Eldan said.

 Christa Houser (not her real name) moved into the Portland Kundalini Ashram when she was 18 and lived there for six years.
 During an interview, she told me she heard Bhajan having sex with one of his secretaries who was traveling with him.
 They stayed directly above her room in the ashram.
-She didn’t want to name the secretary, but she said it wasn’t Pamela Sarah Dyson.
+She didn’t want to name the secretary, but she said it wasn’t Pamela Sahara Dyson.
 Christa said it “shattered her world” to hear him having sex with the secretary.

 “A woman’s duty is to be a saint in the kitchen and a hooker in the bedroom.” — Yogi Bhajan